 Interns are expected to work collaboratively and consult, as needed, with staff psychiatrists and residents to manage cases referred for psychiatric care.
 Communication between UCS counselors, including interns, and staff psychiatrists/residents is essential for continuity of care.

-Interns are required to attend a bi-weekly (2x/month) group meeting with the Coordinator of Training (rotates with Case Conference meeting) that is intended to provide additional intern support.
-This may include discussion about how the internship is progressing; sharing aspects of professional development; and/or address any administrative, procedural, or training-related questions or concerns.
+Interns are required to attend a weekly group meeting with the Coordinator of Training that is intended to provide additional intern support.
+This may include discussion about how the internship is progressing; sharing aspects of professional development; and/or addressing any administrative, procedural, or training-related questions or concerns.

 Interns are asked to participate on a minimum of one (1) committee during the internship year.
 UCS committees include: